"Recovery is Possible"

 We are here to help

-practices in addition to our significant practical experience.
 Finally, Shoreline’s mission will always include strong advocacy.
-We will fight for access to appropriate levels of care for all who need help in local, national and international forums.
+We will fight for access to appropriate levels of care for all who need help in local, national, and international forums.
 We will also stand up against weight stigma and body shaming in our personal and professional lives.

 Nutritional Philosophy – "All Foods Fit"